Stress-Strain Diagram (proportional limit, Elastic limit, Yield point, Ultimate point, Fracture point)

 There are many other properties understood from the stress-strain diagrams like plasticity, toughness, stiffness, resilience, proof resilience, ductility, Brittleness, etc.

 Necking is started at the ultimate point and stress reduces after the ultimate point significantly due to necking.
-Specimen become thinner and thinner.
+Specimens become thinner and thinner.
 The value of the internal resisting force will continuously decrease.
 That is why stress is continuously reduced after an ultimate point.
 Point D on a diagram is the ultimate point.